 Bring Your Own Device (BYOD) - Information from Netsafe

 Tauranga Boys' College is a BYOD school.
 From 2019, all students will bring a device to school.
 A student-owned internet capable device is now an important part of a student's toolkit, giving him instant access to unlimited resources and enabling him to support, extend, communicate and share his learning in a way that best prepares him for the future.
 Your son will experience technology integrated into curriculum delivery in a large variety of ways including Google Classroom and Education Perfect.
 NCEA assessment is increasingly online, and many students will need their device for end-of-year exams.
 There is still a place for books, paper and pen, and you will have noticed a greatly reduced stationery list.

 What device to bring?

-- Stores such as PB Tech, Noel Leeming, Stationery Warehouse, The Warehouse etc will undoubtedly have sales before and after Christmas.
+- Stores such as PB Tech, Noel Leeming, Warehouse Stationery, etc often have sales.

 - You may have a laptop in the family already, or consider purchasing a secondhand Chromebook or similar.
 That is absolutely fine, as long as it has the latest version of Chrome installed.

 - If necessary, for a short-term only, students may be able to hire a Chromebook from the school library for $1 per day.

 - If any of these options are a barrier and you are not able to obtain credit, please contact the school.

 Cyber Safety and Cyber Citizenship